Inside: Once a hen starts eating eggs, it can be a difficult and possibly impossible dilemma to unplug. Here are ways to prevent, it and stop it now.

 My standard Brahmas for example LOVE to kick everything out of their nesting boxes.
 So we end up with a broken egg now and then.
-I make sure to remove all of the broken egg – yolk, whites, and shell – so they aren’t getting a taste for them.
+I make sure to remove all of the broken eggs – yolk, whites, and shell – so they aren't getting a taste for them.

 How to Stop Chickens from Eating Eggs

-If your chickens are eating their own eggs, you’ll want to break this habit right away.
+If your chickens are eating their eggs, you'll want to break this habit right away.
 The longer they do this, the more difficult it is to prevent.